This post may contain affiliate links.

 That plan was turned upside down after giving our local elementary school a chance.
 My daughter was not being stimulated or getting a decent education and meetings with her teacher and offers of classroom help did nothing to change that.

-My husband and I had a lot to consider.
-After many late night conversations and a frustrating teacher conference we pulled our first grade daughter out of school.
+We had a lot to consider.
+After many late night conversations and a frustrating teacher conference we pulled our first grade daughter out of public school.
 It was not a decision that we reached lightly.
 It was pretty much all we talked about for a few weeks.
-We discussed the pros and cons of homeschooling in depth.
+We discussed homeschooling pros and cons constantly.

 Homeschooling Pros and Cons